 I recently graduated from Harvard Graduate School of Education, where I studied Human Development and Psychology.
 I am very passionate about education, and especially in student motivation and learning effectiveness.
 Growing up in China, I have rich experiences in test taking and learning strategies, which led me to Peking University, one of the two top universities in China.
 I would be thrilled to help you where I can!
 Feel free to reach out to me if you need help in Math (Primary through high school Math to GRE Math) or Chinese (speaking and/or writing).
 I am looking forward to learning, growing, and improving with you!

-Peking University - LLB, International Politics/Sociology
+Undergraduate Degree: Peking University - Bachelor of Laws, International Politics/Sociology

-Harvard University - MS, Education
+Graduate Degree: Harvard University - Master of Science, Education

 1st Grade Math